Computers and Internet in libraries

 - Free access to subscription websites like Ancestry, Find My Past, Theory Test Pro and Encyclopaedia Britannica.

 - Software for word processing, spreadsheets, creating presentations, newsletters and editing photos.

 - Save files temporarily to the My Documents folder on the computer.
 They are automatically deleted at the end of your session to protect your privacy.

 - Open or save files on USB memory sticks, CD-R and CD-RW.

 - Memory card reader for digital cameras, so you can edit, email or print photos.
 Printing is on standard photocopy paper only.

-- A scanner in each library to scan images or documents and convert existing documents to save/edit in MS Word.
+- Each library has a scanner.
+You can use this to scan images or documents and convert existing documents to save/edit in MS Word.